nyariv/SandboxJS/README.md

 **SandboxJS** solves this problem by parsing js code and executing it though its own js runtime, while in the process checking every single prototype function that is being called.
 This allows whitelisting anything and everything, regardless of obfuscation.

-This means that you can potentially give different libraries different permissions, such as allowing `fetch()` for one library, or allowing access to the `Node` prototype for another, depending what the library requires and nothing more. and any objects that are gotten from the sandbox will remain sandboxed when used outside of it.
+This means that you can potentially give different libraries different permissions, such as allowing `fetch()` for one library, or allowing access to the `Node` prototype for another, depending what the library requires and nothing more, and any objects that are gotten from the sandbox will remain sandboxed when used outside of it.

 Additionaly, `eval` and `Function` are sandboxed as well, and can be used recursively safely, which is why they are considered safe globals in SandboxJS.